Introduction to NumPyro#

 Summary#

-The typical elements that we will need to write are model in Numpyro are as follows:
+The typical elements that we will need to write a model in Numpyro are as follows:

-• parameters sampled from any of the available distributsions using, e.g. dist.Beta(alpha, beta)
+• sample parameters from any of the built-in distributions using, e.g. dist.Beta(alpha, beta),

-• the sampling algorithm which we would like to use.
-NUTS is a good default oprtion: kernel = NUTS(model) ,
+• specify a sampling algorithm.
+NUTS is a good default option: kernel = NUTS(model) ,

-• using Predictive class we can generate predictions.
+• use Predictive class we can generate predictions,

 Task 16